An honest, unbiased Samsung Frame TV Review and our thoughts after several years.

-The million dollar question.
+The million dollar question in any Samsung Frame TV Review.
 Here is my answer.

 Don’t buy this with the expectation that this will trick everyone into thinking you own a large Monet.
-Yes, it might pass as art and not a TV, especially at first glance and in photographs!
+But yes, it could pass as art, especially at first glance and in photographs!

 But keep your expectation that this TV will simply make your space look SO much better.
 It’s not just pretty in comparison to a big black television on your wall.
 It is simply just REALLY is pretty to look at!

 Just the frame around the TV is a game changer!
-No more big ugly black box and lots of wires.
-This is a beautiful picture frame TV that sits flat onto the wall (unlike regular TVs) and looks strikingly similar to framed art.
+Once you hide the box (more info on how to do that below), you will have a beautiful picture frame TV that sits flat onto the wall and looks strikingly similar to framed art.

-If I put up an image of art on a regular smart television will it be the same thing as a Samsung Frame TV?
+What about cheaper alternatives for a picture frame TV?
+Does displaying art on a regular smart television makes it the same as a Samsung Frame TV?

 You can “diy” a picture frame TV by making a screen saver of art on your smart TV, and its a clever little trick!
 However, the Frame TV has a few advantages over this “hack”:

 - The Frame TV has an actual picture frame around itself

-- It has a special mount (included) that puts the television directly onto the wall, exactly like a piece of art.
-Several inches of space left behind regular TVs.
+- It has a no gap mount (included) that puts the television directly onto the wall, exactly like a piece of art.
+Several inches of space are left behind regular TVs with diminish the look.

 - There is a mat option, making it more realistic for some prints.
 You pick the colors of the mat – not just white.